Skip to main content

 Strong Retirement System, Sound Tax Policy

-The IAA believes that Congress should restore and expand the deductibility of advisory fees as an itemized deduction to incentivize taxpayers to seek advice about saving for retirement.
-We also believe that Congress should revise the broad exclusion for service businesses from the 20 percent pass-through deduction created by the 2017 Tax Cuts and Jobs Act as it unfairly disadvantages investment adviser.
-The IAA also strongly opposes a financial transaction tax because of the unfair financial burden it would impose on investors, retirement savers, and the securities markets.
+The IAA urges Congress to restore and expand the deductibility of advisory fees as an itemized deduction, incentivizing taxpayers to seek professional advice for retirement planning.
+We also recommend allowing service businesses, like investment advisers, to benefit from the 20 percent pass-through deduction created by the 2017 Tax Cuts and Jobs Act (TCJA), as not doing so disproportionately disadvantages small investment advisers.

 SECURE Act 2.0

-The IAA supported passage of the SECURE Act in the last Congress and supports enactment of SECURE Act 2.0 in the current Congress.
-Among other things, the IAA believes Congress should expand incentives for employees to participate in retirement plans.
-In addition, we support further increasing the age for RMDs and expanding investment flexibility for 403(b) plan sponsors, including allowing them to invest in collective investment trusts.
-The IAA also supports disclosure reforms, including permitting greater use of electronic delivery.
+The IAA supported the passage of the SECURE Act 2.0 in the previous Congress.
+The IAA advocates for expanding incentives to encourage more employees to participate in retirement plans.
+Additionally, we support increasing the age for Required Minimum Distributions (RMDs) from retirement plans and enhancing investment flexibility for sponsors of 403(b) plans (plans for government and non-profit employees), including allowing investments in collective investment trusts (CITs) similar to what is allowed in 401(k) plans.
+The IAA also supports disclosure reforms, such as permitting broader use of electronic delivery.

 Advisory Fee Deductibility